gatsbyjs/gatsby/docs/blog/2020-05-14-introducing-gatsby-theme-catalyst/index.md

 This gives you a basic installation of Gatsby Theme Catalyst including the core theme, a header theme, and a footer theme.
 By default content is authored in MDX.
 The intention is that this is a jumping off point for a custom site, check out the [source code](https://github.com/ehowey/erichoweydev) for my personal site to see a custom example in action.

 For an example of a production ready starter with content sourced from SANITY.io, a presentation theme, and more complex component shadowing take a look at [gatsby-theme-catalyst-hydrogen](https://www.gatsbycatalyst.com/docs/tutorials/building-a-website-for-a-freelance-writer-using-gatsby-theme-catalyst-hydrogen) which is a theme designed for freelance writers.
-This theme layers together 5 different sub themes in the finished site!
+This theme layers 5 different sub themes together in the finished site!

 ![Gatsby Theme Catalyst Hydrogen](catalyst-4-way.jpg "Gatsby Theme Catalyst Hydrogen")

 Gatsby Theme Catalyst is an open source project.
 Ideas, suggestions and issues are always welcome.
-I would also love to hear about any projects you create with it!
+I would love to hear about any projects you create with it!

 Happy coding!